microsoft/Windows-AppConsult-PWALab/Manual/README.md

     By using the **fetch()** API we connect to the REST service, we download its content, we parse it as a JSON and we extract the total number of messages (which is stored in the **count** property).
 By using the jQuery syntax, we update the content of the box with id **messages** to display the returned value.

 3. Open Chrome, make sure it’s still open on the website and that the developers tools are turned on.
 Otherwise, digit the URL `http://127.0.0.1:5500` in the address bar and open it.
-3. Open Chrome, make sure it’s still open on the website and that the developers tools are turned on.
-Otherwise, enter the URL **http://127.0.0.1:5500** in the address bar and open it.
 4. Press F12 to turn the developer tools and move to the **Application** tab.
 5. Expand the **Cache Storage** section in the left panel and click on the available cache, which name is **pwabuilder-offline**.
 6. Scroll the list of cached resources and notice how, other than the standard web resources like HTML pages and CSS files, you will see the various calls made to the REST APIs to retrieve the information displayed in the boxes.